How to Make Semi-Retirement a Coming Attraction

 Making semi-retirement a coming attraction

-So, if the idea of semi-retirement sounds appealing, here are some tips to follow to reach your goal.
+So, if the idea of being semi-retired sounds appealing, here are some tips to follow to reach your goal.

 - Stop thinking about what you’ll do until you’re 65.